This page provides an overview of a Cloud Composer environment and the Google Cloud products used for an Apache Airflow

 - Do not change the Airflow database schema.

-- The Cloud Composer service backend coordinates with its GKE service agent through Cloud Pub/Sub using subscriptions and relies on Cloud Pub/Sub's default behavior to manage messages.
+- The Cloud Composer service backend coordinates with its GKE service agent through Pub/Sub using subscriptions and relies on Pub/Sub's default behavior to manage messages.
 Do not delete

 - A Cloud Composer release running a stable Airflow version can include Airflow updates that are backported from a later Airflow version.

 - The worker and scheduler nodes have a different capacity and run under a different service account than the Airflow web server.
-To avoid DAG failures on the Airflow web server, do not perform heavyweight computation or access GCP resources that the web server does not have access to at DAG parse time.
+To avoid DAG failures on the Airflow web server, do not perform heavyweight computation or access Google Cloud resources that the web server does not have access to at DAG parse time.

-- Deleting your environment does not delete the following data in your customer project: the Cloud Storage bucket for your environment, Stackdriver logs, and Cloud Pub/Sub topics.
-To avoid incurring charges to your GCP account, export and delete your data, as needed.
+- Deleting your environment does not delete the following data in your customer project: the Cloud Storage bucket for your environment, Logging logs, and Pub/Sub topics.
+To avoid incurring charges to your Google Cloud account, export and delete your data, as needed.